Foreign Bank Account Compliance IRS Form 8938

 In an effort to increase tax revenues and crack down on tax evasion, the IRS requires certain taxpayers to report foreign asset ownership.
-Taxpayers may have heard of the FBAR filing requirement to report foreign bank account and other financial accounts, but may still be unaware of the potential additional requirement to report other foreign financial assets.
+Taxpayers may have heard of the FBAR filing requirement to report foreign bank account and other financial accounts, but may still be unaware of the potential additional requirement to report other foreign financial assets using Form 8938.
 For taxpayers required to file an FBAR related to foreign bank account reporting, an additional tax compliance consideration should include Form 8938 related to reporting Foreign Financial Assets.
 Taxpayers may be required to file both an FBAR and Form 8938.
 Failure to file Form 8938 could result in penalties and impact the taxpayer's statute of limitations related to income tax assessments and penalties.
+Anyone who as reviewed the Form 8938 understands the complexity of reporting involved.

 Penalties for Failing to Timely Report Foreign Financial Assets

-Where a Form 8938 is required to be filed, the IRS may assess penalties of $10,000 for failure to file the form.
+When a Form 8938 is required to be filed, the IRS may assess penalties of $10,000 for failure to file the Form 8938.
 Accuracy related penalties of up to 40% of the unreported tax related to unreported assets that should have been included in Form 8938 may also apply.
 In addition to those penalties, civil fraud and criminal penalties may apply where the taxpayer evades reporting obligations.

-Unlike an income tax return, the purpose of the form is to report the amount of the foreign assets and the type of ownership interest in the assets.
-The form does not report taxable income or calculate tax.
+Unlike an income tax return, the purpose of Form 8938 is to report the amount of the foreign assets and the type of ownership interest in the assets.
+Form 8938 does not report taxable income or calculate tax.
 The list of foreign reportable financial assets includes financial accounts maintained by a foreign financial institution.
 Reportable foreign financial assets also include certain assets held for investment and not held in a financial institution account, including stocks and securities, ownership interests in a foreign entity, and a financial contract with a foreign counter-party.

 A financial institution is "foreign" if it is not organized under U.S. law and generally operates like a U.S. bank, accepting deposits, holding financial assets for customers and engaging in investment or securities services for customers.
 A foreign financial institution may also hold mutual funds or operate as a hedge or private equity fund.
 The list of foreign assets is extensive and also includes stock issued by a foreign corporation, foreign partnership interests, debt issued by a foreign company or person, an interest in a foreign trust.
 Assets held in a foreign branch of a U.S. financial institution are not considered foreign for purposes of this form.